stianst/keycloak-oidc-cli/README.md

 By default, the `Access Token` is printed in it's encoded format.
 Use `--decode` to view the decoded JWT, or to get the `ID Token` use `--type=id`.

-To use a different context to the default configuration context use `--context=<context name>`.
+To use a different openIDRequest to the default configuration openIDRequest use `--openIDRequest=<openIDRequest name>`.

 ## Token cache

-By default, tokens are cached in `~/.kc/kc-oidc-tokens.yaml` within the corresponding configuratino context.
-To not cache tokens use `--store-tokens=false` when creating or updating a configuration context.
+By default, tokens are cached in `~/.kc/kc-oidc-tokens.yaml` within the corresponding configuratino openIDRequest.
+To not cache tokens use `--store-tokens=false` when creating or updating a configuration openIDRequest.

 ## Browser support